Table of Contents

 Hairdressers, retail clerks, domestic cleaners, caterers, and metal workers are at risk of developing this condition occupationally.
 Patients with nickel allergy sometimes develop vesicles on the sides of the fingers (called dyshidrotic hand eczema or pompholyx) due to the presence of nickel in the diet.

-Toxicodendron radicans (poison ivy) causes classical acute ACD, and is commonly seen in North America.
+Toxicodendron radicans (poison ivy) causes classical acute ACD and is commonly seen in North America.
 Linear streaks of acute dermatitis develop where the plant parts come in contact with the skin.

 Individuals with rubber glove allergy usually are allergic to one or more chemicals in the gloves.
-ACD in such cases typically occur maximally on the dorsal aspects of the hand.
+ACD in such cases typically occurs maximally on the dorsal aspects of the hand.
 A “cutoff” dermatitis is usually seen, ending at the area of the forearm where the skin is no longer in contact with the gloves.
 These patients may also exhibit allergy to other accessories, for example, elastic waistbands.

 Those individuals allergic to chemicals used in the textile industry typically have dermatitis over the trunk, maximally on the lateral sides, sparing the axilla vault.
 Lesions range from small follicular papules to extensive plaques.